-A chemical peel is a cosmetic treatment to enhance and smoothen skin that has textured and wrinkled with time and age.
-The most common solutions incorporate chemicals such as alpha hydroxy acids (AHA), phenol, and trichloroacetic acid (TCA), which are all FDA-approved for medical use.
-By removing damaged outer skin layers with these specialized acid solutions, a licensed surgeon can effective eradicate facial blemishes and skin discoloration on almost any part of the body.
+A chemical peel is an aesthetic treatment that enhances and smooths skin that has developed uneven tone and texture.
+Early aging signs like subtle lines and pigmentation irregularities can also be addressed with these procedures.
+The most common formulations incorporate chemicals such as alpha hydroxy acids (AHA), trichloroacetic acid (TCA) and phenol.
+These substances are all FDA-approved for medical and cosmetic use.
+By using these specialized acid solutions to remove damaged, outermost skin layers, a surgeon can effectively eradicate facial blemishes and skin discoloration while producing a more vibrant complexion.

 - Fine facial lines and wrinkles